Growing, Harvesting, Processing & Blending Tea

-First principles first: what is tea?
+First principles first:

 Technically, tea is grown from the Camellia Sinensis var. sinensis (Chinese camellia), or larger-leafed Camellia Sinensis var. assamensis tree.
 It is a close relative of, and looks very like the common Camellia bush in many domestic gardens!